gteissier/erl-matter/README.md

 # Guessing for fun and profit

+**TLDR; Erlang Distribution offers arbitrary code execution, and its access shall have been protected, as explicitely stated by Erlang.
+Sadly, well known daemons expose it, and authentication is based on a guessable seed.**

 The seductive properties of Erlang make it the core of network exposed daemons:

 * XMPP server [ejabberd](https://www.ejabberd.im),